 2. FunKey Hotel

 5. Sofitel Brussels Europe

-A number of places exist to dine in Brussels, the sites where you select to eat at will be reflected by your budget.
-There are quite a lot of dining venues that offer Belgiun meals that won't leave you out of pocket.
-If you are seeking out a high quality dining venue there are a number of these, but be sure to have a prior reservation and ensure that your follow the dress code if there is one.
-If you just wish to eat without glamour the well known chain brands such as Burger King, McDonalds etc, but if you are seeking something real find somewhere that's really busy.
-Part and parcel of visiting a city is to enjoy everything about it, including it's food There is a wide variety of places to dine in Brussels. whether it is a café, restaurant or the food that can be bought and eaten on the street.
-You should check local newspapers for offers and try something that you have never had before.
+A number of interesting locations exist to dine in Brussels, the venue you are limited to is only bound by your budget and tastes.
+There are a high number of great low cost venues that provide Belgiun meals and don't break the bank.
+If the restaurant type you are looking for is of the high end these exist in numbers, but be sure to have placed a prior booking also check the dress code.
+If you want fast food there is regular names , but if you are on the trail for something more real find somewhere that's really busy.
+A key aspect of visiting a new city to try new things, this includes it's food There is a wide variety of places to dine in Brussels. whether it is a café, restaurant or the food that can be bought and eaten on the street.
+You should try and seek your local vouchers and remember to try something new.

 1. Le Rabassier

 If you want to get to grips with a location such as Brussels it is good practice to have some inside knowledge.
 This is a few that could prove helpful.

 Region: Capital Region

 Brussels Coordinates: 50°51'N 4°21'E